JoeBek/AutoNav/scripts/tempcontrol/drive_instructions.md

 This file is a guide for how to set up, run, and use the manual control system.

+!!!
+WARNING see usage before running.
+This script has some speed differences from the motor controller.
+Use care when running and always have someone manning the physical e-stop.

 # Install instructions

 the requirements for running this are: